PRAgarawal/rocketoff-service/docs/index.md

 #### The Point God
-The following commands will will invoke a reply with a gif reminding relevant members of the channel or DM that they are not funny and should probably stop trying to be:
+The following commands will will invoke a reply with a https://rocketoff.appspot.com/oauth_complete/ reminding relevant members of the channel or DM that they are not funny and should probably stop trying to be:
 - `/point-god`
 - `/no-one-likes-you`